 The paradox of mental plurality and unity was then explained by Kant as the result of the process of mental "synthesis," which unites them according to rules.
 Synthesis creates consciousness itself, and it is an activity of mind that, of course, largely or entirely closes down in sleep, while the brain otherwise remains active.
 Indeed, Kant's theory was the first explanation of sleep in the history of philosophy.

-Now we know that people with some brain damage, as from a stroke, may not be able to see parts of the visual field in consciousness, but they may nevertheless turn out to "know" what is there in an unconscious but accessible way, without being aware that or how they know it.
+And now we know that people with some brain damage, as from a stroke or wound, may not be able to see parts of the visual field in consciousness, but they may nevertheless turn out to "know" what is there in an unconscious but accessible way, without being aware that or how they know it.
 This tells us that the mind is like an iceberg, with only a small portion above the surface in consciousness.
 This may comfort the materialists, but it shouldn't.
 They may be out of their reckoning.
+My "self" has roots in the unconscious, but it is still me.
+Descartes might have at least reflected, "Where are all my memories when I am not remembering them?"
+Or what access I have to remember them.

 Nevertheless, as we see above, Wittgenstein said, "The thinking, representing subject does not exist," placing him, or at least the "early" him, in the reductionistic and nihilistic camp of Gilbert Ryle -- not at all surprising for the time.
-Such an abolition of the very form of our personal existence, while perhaps appealing to Wittgenstein as a way to escape from the prison of his own unhappy mind, remains popular, of course, among Hegelians and Marxists, in their totalitarian political project, but also with people like Roger Scruton, who really should have known better.
+Such an abolition of the very form of our personal existence, while perhaps appealing to Wittgenstein as a way to escape from the prison of his own unhappy, demon-haunted mind, remains popular, of course, among Hegelians and Marxists, in their totalitarian political project, but also with people like Roger Scruton, who really should have known better, but whose "conservatism" may have been too much like Hegel's own loyalty to Prussia.

 Consciousness is a paradoxical state.
 While subjective, and vulnerable to any insults that may be inflicted on body and brain, it contains a representation of the world itself, and is our connection to it.
 The world vanishes as our consciousness vanishes in sleep.
 Thus, Schopenhauer said, "The world is my representation."